 The problem is that sandpaper grit ratings can sometimes be hard to interpret and understand.
-For this reason, many people ignore it, resulting in their work appearing rushed, unfinished, or of a low quality.
+For this reason, many people ignore it, resulting in their work appearing rushed, unfinished, or low quality.

 This article will explain what sandpaper grit is and how you can use it to improve your wood or metal projects.